Tojikan/znz-roll20/README.md

-## Build Process ##
+## About ##

-Uses browersync for active reloading.
-Use `gulp watch` to sync.
+Uses SCSS for styles.

-The preview html page is a wrapper around character-sheet that includes the html and styles since roll20 doesn't allow you to include this when uploading.
-This lets you preview the sheet.
+Gulp file includes is used to include files.

-`gulp styles` - build styles
+- to build a preview html file
-`gulp include` - build the preview file
+- break out script workers into other files

-`gulp build` - build styles and move character-sheet to dist.
+Gulp replacer to replace text/javascript with text/worker in dist.